Jorge-Assis/crudecompare/README.md

 ### How to use

+1. Clone the directory to your local machine.
+2. Install the requirements for the following packages:
+- Pandas
+- Scikit-Learn
+- Plotly
+- Ipywidgets
+- Selenium
+- BeautifulSoup
+- A-world-of-countries

-To use the ***Crudecompare Dashboard***, run all the cells of the *crudecompare_dashboard.ipynb* file.
-An interface will be displayed as shown on the figure below.
+To use the ***Crudecompare Dashboard***, run all the cells of the *crudecompare_dashboard-v001.ipynb* file.

+The file is organized in two main sections, as detailed in the descriptions.
+The first section is related with the data gathering and preparation and on the second part is presented the evaluation and assessment of three business questions.

+After running the evaluation bloks, an interface will be displayed as shown on the figure below.

 ![interface figure](/figures/interface.jpg "Interface")